Date and time

 Dr Andrzej Jakubowski, Marie Curie-Skłodowska University in Lublin

 Dr hab.
-Wojciech Janicki, Dr Urszula Bronisz and Dr Andrzej Jakubowski, Marie Curie-Skłodowska University, Lublin and Prof. Dr hab.
-Andrzej Miszczuk, University of Warsaw, Poland
+Wojciech Janicki, Dr Urszula Bronisz and Dr Andrzej Jakubowski, Marie Curie-Skłodowska University (Faculty of Earth Sciences and Spatial Management), Lublin and Prof. Dr hab.
+Andrzej Miszczuk, Marie Curie-Skłodowska University (Faculty of Economics), Lublin, Poland